Valthion/Mikrotik-Capsman-WebUI/README.md

 ### FEATURES:
 1. CHANGING SSID NAME (MASTER ONLY)
-2. ADD AND CLEAR PASSWORD (MASTER ONLY)
+2. ADD AND CLEAR PASSWORD* (MASTER ONLY)
 3. ADD AND UPDATE CLIENTS
 4. BLOCK AND UNBLOCK CLIENTS
 5. RESTART AP
 6. CONFIGURE CHANNEL FREQUENCIES AND TX POWER
+*To clear password, just leave it blank.
+Security auth types will be automatically cleared.

 ### PREREQUISITES:
 1. PHP v7